Broadcasting on Adversarial Multiple Access Channels: Simulations of Randomized Adversaries

 We say that an average packet latency \emph{stabilizes} when the relative average packet latencies in any two stages in four consecutive stages differ by less than~5\%.
-If the average packet delay stabilizes then it is considered as output of the experiment, otherwise the channel is considered unstable.
+If the average packet delay stabilizes then it is considered as the output of the experiment, otherwise the channel is considered unstable.
 This assessment is conservative with respect to stability, in that some latency may be recorded even if the system is unstable in the stochastic sense.
-The latencies obtained in simulation may vary significantly among the algorithms, so we depict them on exponential vertical scales in the charts.
+The latencies obtained in simulation vary significantly among the simulated algorithms, so we depict them on exponential vertical scales in the charts.

-Figures~\ref{fig:adhoc10} and~\ref{fig:adhoc250} present a comparison of ad-hoc deterministic algorithms and acknowledgement-based randomized algorithms on the whole spectrum of injection rates and for two sample sizes of the system: one relatively small and the other larger.
+Figures~\ref{fig:first} and~\ref{fig:second} present a comparison of ad-hoc deterministic algorithms and acknowledgement-based randomized algorithms in the whole spectrum of injection rates and for two sample sizes of the system: one relatively small and the other larger.
 Latencies turn out to be comparable for small injection rates but vary significantly when injection rates approach~$1$.
-In particular, the latencies for algorithm \textsc{Counting-Backoff} do not stabilize in some range, which is consistent with this algorithm's instability in the worst-case sense for injection rates greater than~$\frac{1}{2}$.
-Algorithm \textsc{Queue-Backoff} outperforms all the other algorithms.
+In particular, the latencies for the algorithm \textsc{Counting-Backoff} do not stabilize in some range, which is consistent with this algorithm's instability in the worst-case sense for injection rates greater than~$\frac{1}{2}$.
+The algorithm \textsc{Queue-Backoff} outperforms all the other algorithms.
 Individual comparisons depend on the number of stations; in particular, \textsc{Quadruple-Round} may outperform both backoff algorithms, or vice versa.
+The randomized algorithms \textsc{Binary-Exponential-Backoff} and \textsc{Quadratic-Backoff} have the largest latencies.
+The mutual comparison of these two algorithms demonstrates the superiority of \textsc{Binary-Exponential-Backoff} as compared to \textsc{Quadratic-Backoff}.
+A theoretical comparison of stability of exponential and polynomial backoff algorithms was given by H\aa stad et al.~\cite{HastadLR-SICOMP96}.

+Figures~\ref{fig:third} and~\ref{fig:fourth} show charts of experiments comparing token algorithms for injection rates up to~$0.8$, which is a range of moderate magnitude.
+The relative performance is preserved for the two different sizes of the system.
+The algorithm SRR is the most efficient and MBTF is the least efficient in both cases.